 - Recalibrate updates a calibration with fresh measurements.
-The output of many printers will vary over time.
+The output of many presses will vary over time.
 For the Fiery server to compensate for such fluctuations, its correction tables need to be updated with fresh measurements. - Create calibration creates a new calibration, and if Fiery Color Profiler Suite is installed and licensed, a new profile.
-This task is needed when none of the existing calibration delivers acceptable output for a specific printing condition (combination of toner set, halftone, media, etc.).
-Examples are poor gradations or bad toner adherence.
+This task is needed when none of the existing calibration delivers acceptable output for a specific printing condition (combination of ink set, halftone, substrate, etc.).
+Examples are poor gradations or bad ink adherence.
 A new calibration will most frequently require a new profile, for color management to deliver accurate color.